CaptainCrowbar/unicorn-lib/unicorn/options.md

 * Multiple options from the same mutual exclusion group are supplied.
 * The argument supplied for an option does not match the pattern given in the spec.
 * A required option is missing.
+* An implied boolean option is explicitly negated.
 * There are unattached arguments left over after all options have been satisfied.

 Behaviour is undefined if `parse()` is called more than once on the same